 Sure, if you’re looking to add in some longer cycle sessions, then getting out on the road is a better option.
 Road cycling can also be useful for easier recovery rides.

-However, the one problem with road cycling is the intensity can vary quite significantly.
-This depends on a number of factors:
+However, the one problem with road cycling is the intensity can vary due to factors outside of your control…

 - Wind speed,